Scholarships and Awards

 Federal Pell Grants

 This program is for students who have financial need.
 The U.S. Government establishes the amount of financial assistance a student may receive under the Pell Grant Program on the basis of need.
 These grants are awarded upon enrollment in good standing in an institution of higher education.
 Applications are available in the University's Financial Aid Office and any high school guidance counselor's office.
 To apply for a Pell Grant a student must complete the Free Application for Federal Student Aid.
-A Student Aid Report will be sent to the student's home address.

 Federal Supplemental Educational Opportunity Grants